feixuwu/document/README.md

 # document

-This plugin help you easy integrates multiple ad networks(currently only support admob) for your game both Android and IOS same code, All features are available in C++ and Blueprint. this plugin automatic process ads reload and other detail, so you can easy use just call when you need.
+This plugin help you easy integrates multiple ad networks(admob, unity(4.23only), vungle(4.23only), chartboost(4.23only)) for your game both Android and IOS same code, All features are available in C++ and Blueprint. this plugin automatic process ads reload and other detail, so you can easy use just call when you need.
  Contact:feixuwu@outlook.com

+ # AdNetworks
+ Admob

+ Unity(4.23 or new version)

+ ChartBoost(4.23 or new version)

+ Vungle(4.23 or new version)

  # Get Start(2 step)

  Here is a tutorial video